GetRighhttt/Flutter_BLoC-Post-Example/README.md

 Also used method channels to get the battery life of android & ios devices.

 ## **Installation**

-To install Project Title, follow these steps:

 1. Have Android Studio downloaded.
 2. Clone the repository into Android Studio: **`git clone: git@github.com:GetRighhttt/Flutter_BLoC-Post-Example.git`**

 ## **Usage**

-To use Project Title, follow these steps:

 1. Open the project in Android Studio.

 2. Modify the source code to fit your needs.